hyperledger/fabric-private-chaincode/README.md

 * GNU make

 A few notes:
-* if you run behind a proxy, you might have to configure the proxy, e.g., for docker (`~/.docker/config.json`).
+* if you run behind a proxy, you will have to configure the proxy, e.g., for docker (`~/.docker/config.json`).
+See [Working from behind a proxy](#working-from-behind-a-proxy) below for more information.
 * if your local host is SGX enabled, i.e., there is a device `/dev/sgx` or `/dev/isgx` and your PSW daemon listens to `/var/run/aesmd`, then the docker image will be sgx-enabled and your settings from `./config/ias` will be used.
 You will have to manually set `SGX_MODE=HW` before building anything to use HW mode.
 * if you want additional apt packages in your container image, add to the `<absolute-project-path>/fabric-private-chaincode/config.override.mk` file in the fabric-private-chaincode directory.
 In that file, define `DOCKER_DEV_IMAGE_APT_ADD__PKGS` with a